 - Tengai Makyou II: Manjimaru (PC Engine, 1992)

 - Initially announced for US release as "Far East of Eden II".
-NEC dropped plans to publish it and according to former Hudson USA president John Greiner they couldn't along with Working Designs have it or its spin-off Kabubi-Den localized, despite "trying really hard".
+NEC dropped plans to publish it and according to former Hudson USA president John Greiner, they (along with Working Designs) couldn't have it or its spin-off Fuun Kabubi-Den localized, despite "trying really hard".